-In Los Angeles, Mayor Eric Garcetti has prioritized building relationships between law enforcement and the communities they serve.
-In 2015, the mayor founded the Los Angeles Police Department’s Community Relationship Division, a unit dedicated to fostering trust through resident outreach and engagement.
-Mayor Garcetti also led the expansion of a successful community policing initiative that has been credited with reducing violent crime by more than 50 percent in affected areas.
+Mayor Garcetti has prioritized building relationships between law enforcement and the communities they serve and founded the Community Relationship Division, a unit dedicated to fostering trust through resident outreach and engagement.
+Mayor Garcetti expanded a successful community policing initiative credited with reducing violent crime by more than 50% in affected areas.

 Mayor Michael Hancock

 Under Mayor Hancock’s leadership, the Denver Police Department has established a successful co-responder model, where police and behavioral health professionals jointly respond to calls for service and prioritize diverting people in distress to treatment and other services.